TheCrazyCatKidz/Welcome-Bot/Chapters/Chapter1.md

 **2.** Where it says **const clientid =**, you would want too proceed to remove everything past **=**.
        After the **=**, you would want to put once space then in quotation marks paste your client d.
        Like so:

+# STILL NOT FULL MADE, WORK IN PROGRESS